 We have an extensive amount of data, but it isn’t available in a way that allows us all to benefit.
 Finding the Goldilocks zone that enables organisations to share data at the right level is required.

-Yasir Khokhar (CEO, Connecterra) described the power of AI to solve a range of on-farm problems, such as predicting animal health issues with very high degree of precision – but to develop an AI model for carbon verification, 3–9 years of historical data with over 100 data fields is required.
+Yasir Khokhar (CEO, Connecterra) described the power of AI to solve a range of on-farm problems, such as predicting animal health issues with a very high degree of precision – but to develop an AI model for carbon verification, 3–9 years of historical data with over 100 data fields are required.
 “There is no upper limit to the amount of data we’re going to need for effective AI models.”

 This leads to another paradox: There is a lot of data generated on-farm, it's incredibly useful, but farmers hate dealing with it.
-“We’re going to need to make data management disappear from the job of farmer,” he said.
+“We’re going to need to make data management disappear from the job of farmer,” Khokhar said.